nurselaine/can-of-books-frontend/README.md

 Finish time: 7pm

 Actual time needed to complete: 3hr
+Name of feature: Allow user to edit books in collection via Form

+Estimate of time needed to complete: 2hr

+Start time: 2pm

+Finish time:

+Actual time needed to complete:

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->